What is the visible limit in Haze% for transmission haze in samples? Follow

 Haze% per ASTM D1003 measures the degree of scattering in a material.
-A perfect clear of 0% would be air for transparent solids and for transparent liquids, the transmission cell filled with DI water for transparent liquids represents a perfect clear.
+A perfect clear of 0% would be air for transparent solids and for transparent liquids, the transmittance cell filled with DI water for transparent liquids represents a perfect clear.

 It should also be noted that the Haze% measurement of scatter in a sample is dependent on the thickness of transparent solid samples or cell path length of transparent liquid samples.

 The answer as to when you can see a visual difference will depend on the nature of the sample.
 For the plastic or glass sheets used in computer tablet screens, acceptable limits for what is faintly visible fall in the 1-2% range.

 For pharmaceutical or chemical liquids, the average person may be able to see a visual difference in transmittance haze at around 4 – 5%, and should definitely see a difference at a level of 6 – 7%.

 To determine this for your sample, do a visual evaluation using a product range exhibiting haze and take the consensus opinion of a number of people as to which samples exhibit visible haze.
 Measure Haze% using a sphere instrument and assign a visible limit specific to your product.

 For many applications, especially those related to consumer products, a visible limit for haze may also be the tolerance for what is acceptable product.